Iceland's amateur glacier trackers may soon need to find a new mission

 That, says Haraldsson, is how his family came to inherit Snaefellsjokull.
 At the time, there was no sense of scientific urgency to glacier monitoring; glaciers had always expanded and deflated naturally in modest increments.
 But that was decades ago.
 The world’s glaciers now serve as harbingers of human-caused climate change, providing powerful visual evidence of how people have changed the planet.

 Inside Haraldsson’s home, portraits of Snaefellsjokull adorn the white walls in a way often reserved for close family members.
 Some are rendered in pastels and watercolor, while others are more abstract, etched in black and white.
-To Haraldsson, his wife Jenny (who painted many of them), and their son, Haraldur, it’s the family glacier.
+To Haraldsson, his wife, Jenny (who painted many of them), and their son, Haraldur, it’s the family glacier.

 Haraldsson began accompanying his father on his hikes to the glacier around 1962.
 Back then, the journey to the terminus was 10 to 15 kilometers by foot through steep, rocky terrain.
 The glacier itself spanned some 11 square kilometers—tiny as glaciers go.
 When they arrived, they would pull a long piece of thin rope with meter marks taut to measure the distance between the last icy bit and a metal rod, jotting down the observations they would send to the Society.
 When his father passed away 14 years later, Haraldsson took over the task full time.